August 27, 2017

 1. To avoid his neediness and nastiness, help kids be at peace with themselves

-When asked after last summer’s Republican National Convention what people should take away from the event, the party’s nominee offered a single, unintentionally poignant response: “The fact that I’m very well liked.”
+When asked after the 2016 Republican National Convention what people should take away from the event, the party’s nominee offered a single, unintentionally poignant response: “The fact that I’m very well liked.”
 Later, he explained his affinity for Vladmir Putin by noting that “many years ago, he said something very nice about me.”
 Trump’s desperate need for approval and attention is closely related to his tendency to be petulant — indeed, vicious and vindictive — when criticized.
 He personifies the dark side of extreme neediness.